wernerfred/docker-mailserver/docs/content/advanced/mail-fetchmail.md

 # Configuration

-A detailed description of the configuration options can be found in the [online version of the manual page](http://www.fetchmail.info/fetchmail-man.html).
+A detailed description of the configuration options can be found in the [online version of the manual page][fetchmail-docs].

 ## Example IMAP configuration